Another important point to note is that

 If we like it, we'll make it part of our default set of Java

 applications and share your talent with others.
-Refer to the section on how you can help
+Refer to the section on

 There are two minor modules distributed by default in the JD4X system.